 Sidify Apple Music Converter

-Step 4Transfer DRM-free Apple Music to USB for Streaming on Linux
+Step 5Transfer Apple Music to USB for Streaming on Linux

-Now, click to find the converted Apple Music files under target folder on your Windows or Mac computer.
+Find the converted Apple Music files under the target folder on your Windows or Mac computer.
 Then transfer the converted music to an external USB hard disk for enjoying on your Linux.

 What You Will Need